lucendio/lecture-devops-infos/deliverables/exercise_implementation.md

 * CI is only triggered by a change in the VCS
 * CD to the *production* environment must involve a manual approval/release process
 * application must run 100% redundant (scaled horizontally with a replication factor of *2*)
+* when deploying a new version, the app must continue to be reachable; this depends on the deployment strategy that has been chosen

 #### Content